Building 4.0 CRC consortium proposal uses new technologies to improve quarantine solutions

-New, fast moving strains of coronavirus are calling for Victoria’s quarantine program to be further strengthened.
+New, fast moving strains of coronavirus are calling for Australia’s quarantine program to be further strengthened.

-In collaboration with partner Lendlease Digital and industrial technology giants, Siemens, Building 4.0 CRC has brought that new thinking to the table – submitting a proposal to the government for Q_smart: a healthy, connected and flexible quarantine solution.
+In collaboration with industrial technology giants, Siemens, the Building 4.0 CRC consortium has brought that new thinking to the table – preparing a proposal for Q_smart: a healthy, connected and flexible quarantine solution.

 Q_smart is modelled for the long-term, using modular construction and the Internet of Things (IoT) to generate a tech-enabled building and service delivery solution.
 The consortium’s proposal is a comprehensive, integrated system comprising a suite of processes, tools and products that are highly flexible and scalable for use in different locations, nationally and globally.

 The building solutions are factory-made and can be assembled to suit a range of site conditions and requirements.
 For example, where large amounts of land are available the modules can be spread out, but where little land is available, modules can be stacked.
 The structures are easily dissembled and can be relocated and repurposed for other applications – like bushfire relief or affordable housing, for example.

 “Q_smart takes into account the significant advances in building technology and management in recent years.
 These advances include the use of IoT devices and other building management technologies, along with new building materials, processes and techniques that have enabled purpose-built construction in shorter timeframes, to a higher quality, and with more flexibility than ever before,” said Building 4.0 CRC CEO, Prof. Mathew Aitchison.
 “The Q_smart system will harness these advances for the benefit of all stakeholders while boosting the nation’s manufacturing and construction industry and developing an exportable solution.”